Street Life (Roxy Music song)

 "Street Life" is the opening track of English rock band Roxy Music's third album Stranded.
-Written by lead singer Bryan Ferry, the song is an ode to modern life that features sound effects of street noise along side dissonant synth noises courtesy of newly recruited member Eddie Jobson.
+Written by lead singer Bryan Ferry, the song is an ode to modern life that features sound effects of street noise alongside dissonant synth noises courtesy of newly recruited member Eddie Jobson.
 Producer Chris Thomas provides bass on the song.

 "Street Life" was released as the first single from Stranded, reaching the top ten in the band's native UK.
 The song has since seen acclaim from music writers for staking out a new direction for the band and has become a live favorite for the band.

 Background

 "Street Life" was written by Roxy Music vocalist and frontman Bryan Ferry.
 Ferry said of the song, "I wanted it to be a high-energy, fun song – buzzy and vibrant – and I hope the words convey some of that joie de vivre.
 Each verse seems to have its own character, like blocks on a street."
 He also noted that "connoisseurs might notice the number of allusions to various brands of chocolate," such as Milky Way, After Eight, and Black Magic, in spite of the fact that he "never touched the stuff."
 Saxophonist Andy Mackay stated that the song "has a great lyric, a real swagger" and recalled, "That was Bryan’s great period for writing.
 He was the best lyric-writer in Britain for quite a few years. ...
 The phrases were really coming."

 "Street Life" opens with what Ferry describes as "a cacophony of traffic noise, played by [Eddie] Jobson on synthesizer and Andy Mackay on sax, mingled with real sounds of the street – car horns, for example – and then the vocal enters."
 Producer Chris Thomas claimed that the band attempted to dangle a microphone from a window in Air Studios to capture the sounds of traffic below, but this was unsuccessful.
 The band instead used sound effects from a market in Morocco.
 Guitarist Phil Manzanera credited Jobson, who had been recruited for the album to replace the recently departed Brian Eno, for the "dissonant [notes] at the beginning", saying, "That's the sort of thing Eddie would get up to.
 He was very young and you couldn't control him."

 The bass on the song was played by producer Thomas, after regular Roxy bassist John Gustafson was unable to come up with a satisfactory bassline.
 Manzanera remembered, "We came in one day and Chris Thomas had put the bass on himself, out of sheer frustration.
 It totally transformed the track.
 His bass part is fantastic."